 2016, Sea Save Foundation furthered our Discovery Channel Shark Week honors by being chosen as a Shark Week Partner Organization.
 Sea Save Foundation provided critical ocean conservation content to this huge audience.

 2016, The Plastic Pollution Coalition created a video “Open Your Eyes” that was incredibly effective at explaining what plastic microbeads are, their origin, why they are harmful to our environment, and why they should be banned.
-Sea Save Foundation was listed as the first partner of the Coalition in this video that was viewed by over 60,000 people so far.
+Sea Save Foundation was listed as the first partner of the Coalition in this video that has been viewed by over 60,000 people thus far.

 2015, Sea Save Foundation supported the launch of the Whale Entanglement Team by sending key Sea Save team members to lend their boats and manpower to this critical effort.

 2015, Sea Save Foundation Director Georgienne Bradley was honored with being chosen as one of Discovery Channel Shark Week’s first Finbassadors.
 The Discovery Channel Shark Week website had almost five million hits for Georgienne Bradley’s Shark Week Video.

 2015, Sea Save Foundation director Georgienne Bradley was asked to speak about shark behavior on CNN, MSNBC, Fox, and other mainstream news outlets.

 2015, Sea Save Foundation was delighted to support the creative efforts of Balinese SCUBA shops to reseed lost coral ecosystems on underwater Hindu statues.
 The reseeded corals are healthy, growing quickly, and fast becoming the foundation of a robust new marine community.
 The restored reef serves as a nursery for juvenile fish and will fund itself by attracting dive tour groups to the area.